-Step 1-The first step is to figure out the number of the candidates (N) who have appeared for the CAT examination in both the shifts
+- Step 1-The first step is to figure out the number of candidates (N) who have appeared for the CAT examination in both shifts

 Now, follow the same procedure to evaluate the percentile of all other sections as well as the overall CAT Percentile

-A glance at the table provided below for the following years and fetch an idea of how many marks you need to achieve for securing the 90+ percentile
+A glance at the table provided below for the following years and fetch an idea of how many marks you need to achieve to secure the 90+ percentile.

-Note: CAT 2020 had 76 questions rather than 100 questions like past year CAT exams, therefore marks have dropped in the overall scores.
+Note: CAT 2020 had 76 questions rather than 100 questions like past year CAT exams; therefore, marks have dropped in the overall scores.
 CAT 2020 reduced the time duration also from 3 hours to 2 hours.
-Later on, CAT 2021 had 66 questions.
+In CAT 2021 & CAT 2022 had 66 questions.

-- Scaled Score is prepared by adjusting scale differences of score distribution across different slots’ question papers
+- A scaled score is prepared by adjusting scale differences of score distribution across different slots' question papers.

-- Calculating a scaled score in CAT is an intricate procedure and involves a variety of statistical equations.
+- Calculating a scaled score in CAT is an intricate procedure involving various statistical equations.